Hula Nature Reserve

 Time: Allow about 1¼ to 1½ hours to complete the walk.

 Public transport: There are frequent buses between Kiryat Shmona and Tel Aviv and between Kiryat Shmona and Afulla that stop at the Shemurat HaChula Interchange.
-From here is 2.3 Km/29 minute walk to the Reserve.
+From here it is a 2.3 Km/29 minute walk to the Reserve.

-Reeds, papyrus and bullrushes
+Reeds, papyri and bulrushes

 The common reed (kaneh matzu in Hebrew) is the most common plant found at the water edge of the Jordan River and its reserves.
 It is a tall plant, reaching up to 20 feet in height.
-It is usually green in the summer, in contrast to most other vegetation which usually looks dried up at this time of year.
+It is usually green in the summer, in contrast to most other vegetation which looks dried up at this time of year.
 When in full bloom in the spring it has a silky crown.
 It is long, straight and hollow, and was often used in the past as a measuring rod.
 It is still used to make flutes.
-Although often made of reeds, the flute is not a "reed instrument," in which the sound is made by blowing through a reed.
+Although often made of reeds, the flute is not a "reed instrument" in which sound is made by actually blowing through a reed.

 The papyrus plant (Cyperus papyrus) (papirus in Hebrew) is a tall perennial that grows to a height of 15 feet.
 It dies in the winter, although its stems do not rot.
-This plant once grew extensively in Israel’s swamps and rivers, but is now found only in the Hula Valley, on the northern banks of Lake Kinneret, and a few places in the Golan Heights.
+This plant once grew extensively in Israel’s swamps and rivers, but is now found only in the Hula Valley, on the northern banks of Lake Kinneret, and in a few places in the Golan Heights.
 It accounts for much of the peat of the Hula Valley.

 One of the main uses of papyrus in the past was for making paper.
 Strips were made from its peeled stalk and glued together to make sheets.
 This technique began in Egypt in about 3,000 BCE and spread throughout the ancient world.
 Nowadays, papyrus is almost extinct from Egypt.
 More recently, Arab villagers used to collect the papyrus stalks from the Hula swamps to make baskets.

 Another plant found throughout Israel is the Lesser Bulrush (typha domingenesis) (suf motzu in Hebrew).
 The rhizome remains in the soil and from it grows its long straight leaves, up to 2 meters in length.
-It flowers from June to October on a single leafless stem.
+The plant flowers from June to October on a single leafless stem.
 The flowers are brown and arranged in a thick spiral at the top of the flower spike, almost to its tip.
 This dense inflorescence looks almost like a broom.
 The plant's leaves can be used to make baskets and mats.

-A bullrush plant.
+A bulrush plant.

 Once growing extensively in Israel, the papyrus plant now grows mainly in the Hula Valley.

-Reeds showing their silky crown.
+Reeds have a silky crown.

 WALKING THROUGH THE RESERVE: